NajiElKotob/Awesome-Viz/Questions.md

 * Reviews: A breakdown of reviews by location, with the ability to filter by property type and review scores.
 * Demographics: A breakdown of bookings by demographic data, including age, gender, and location.
 * Property Types: A breakdown of bookings by property type, with the ability to filter by location.
+* What is the average daily rate for properties in different regions?
+* How do booking rates vary by property type (e.g. private room, entire home, shared room)?
+* How do occupancy rates vary by season?
+* What is the average length of stay for guests?
+* How do review scores vary by property type and location?
+* How do prices vary by neighborhood within a city?
+* How does the number of bookings change over time?
+* What is the most common cancellation reason?
+* How does the number of bookings relate to the number of properties available?
+* How does the number of bookings relate to the number of reviews?

 -----